Employing over 6,000 members of staff in clinical, medical and corporate roles, providing the best quality care is our driving ambition as a Trust.

 James refused to accept the initial explanations he and his wife were given for Joshua’s death and made an official complaint about his treatment.
 He got no apology from the Trust until nearly 17 months after the event.
 In March 2011 a police investigation into Joshua’s death was launched.
 It later included the deaths of 18 other babies and two mothers at the hospital.
 There was also an independent investigation by Dr Bill Kirkup into the maternity unit, which was described as ‘seriously dysfunctional’.
 The Parliamentary and Health Service Ombudsman eventually investigated the way his complaints had been dealt with and made recommendations which Titcombe supported, “in particular the need for honestly and robust incident investigation following avoidable harm or death in the NHS” using techniques for which staff were properly trained.

 He draws heavily on his own experience in speaking about quality improvement in the NHS.
 He reports sadly that “I’ll Datix you”, is used as a threat in argumentative situations in the NHS.
-Joshua will be sharing his story and how we can learn from it to develop as an organisation.
+James will be sharing his story and how we can learn from it to develop as an organisation.

 Sharing How We Care in 2018: